gr0uch/doc-tree/README.md

 ## Contributions

 There are a lot of AST nodes that it does not catch.
-Right now, it only supports commenting classes, class methods, functions, and prototypes.
-Nested prototype objects will not work.
-Also, it does not yet work over `stdio`, that would be a nice feature to have.
+Right now, it only supports commenting class declarations, class methods, functions, and prototype properties, which is its primary use case.
 Pull requests welcome.

 ## Meta